zanemcmorris/RTOSFinalProjectWeek2/README.md

 Found and issue where ball was losing energy over time even though collisions were implemented to be elastic.
 I think this is caused by floating point rounding or some similar quirk.
 It occured even before I added code to reset position if it exceeded bounds of screen.

+PROJECT COMPLETION: 7.5 hrs / 36.75 = 20.4% finished.

+ANALYSIS OF TIME ESTIMATES VS LOGS
+Environment Variables: Estimated time - 2 hrs | Real time - 3 hrs | 1.5x time estimate
+Slug based on pas: Estimated time - .5 hrs | Real time - 2 hrs | 4.0x time estimate
+Starting on physics: Estimated time - 2 hrs | Real time - 2 hrs | 1.0x time estimate
+Weekly upkeep: estimated time - 3.5hrs / 5 weeks = .70 hrs/week | Real time - .25 hrs | 0.35x time estimate

+STATUS: I am a little nervous about moving forward from here because I have been thinking a lot about the stuff that I have implemented and I need to change my focus to what is ahead of me.
+I feel my time estimates are certainly lower than the real time by roughly a factor of 2-3x.
+This week I spent a lot more time than expected dealing with a simple issue with GLIB not drawing what I wanted it to and the physics clock period being much longer than I expected.
+As I continue to work however I hope that it starts to come together faster than I currently expect, but I will be putting in significantly more time next week.